IvanOrsh/Jbook-revamp-sg/README.md

 ---

-## Open Source Browser-Based Editors:
+## Open Source Browser-Based Editors for our CodeCell component

 - **CodeMirror** - easy to use, doesn't have may out-of-the-box features
 - **Ace Editor** - moderately easy to use, widely used